mloubout/SC20Paper/paper.md

 @witte2019TPDedas fully describes the serverless implementation of seismic inverse problems, including iterative algorithms for least square minimization problems (LSRTM).
 The 3D anisotropic imaging results were presented as part of a keynote presentation at the EAGE HPC workshop in October 2019 [@herrmann2019EAGEHPCaii].
 This work perfectly illustrates the flexibility and portability of Devito, as we were able to easily port a code only tested and developed on local hardware to the cloud, with only requiring minor adjustments.
 This portability included the possibility to run MPI-based code for domain decomposition in the cloud, after developing it on a desktop computer.

+While this subsurface image is obtained with anisotropic propagators that mimic the real physics, in order to model both the kinematics and the amplitudes correctly, elastic propagator are required.
+Theses propagators are for example extremely important for global seismology as the Shear waves (component ignored in TTI) are the most hazardous ones.
+We know show that wit the new vectorial capabilities of Devito, we can model elastic waves while conserving a high-level symbolic interface.

 ## Elastic modeling